 LiveOps

-LiveOps is a cloud-based contact centre headquartered in the US.
+LiveOps is a cloud-based contact centre headquartered in Arizona, USA.

 Service offerings:

-- A virtual flex model – LiveOps’ distributed workforce of independent contractors is a good alternative to the traditional call centre.
-Their average agent has 15 years of professional experience.
+• A virtual flex model – LiveOps’ distributed workforce of independent contractors is a good alternative to the traditional call centre.
+They understand that quality underpins customer satisfaction – their average agent has 15 years of professional experience.

 Pros: